 The testate dictates its provisions before a notary who has the obligation to act and write and then read it to the testate or, where appropriate, give it to him to read, these formalities being mandatory.
 If the testate had already written his last act of will, the authentic testament will be read to him by the notary.

 According to art.
-1047 of the Civil Code, a testament can validly be concluded in the following special situations:
+1047 of the Civil Code, a testament can validly be concluded in the following special situations listed below by our attorneys in Romania:

 It is useful to know that the privileged testament must be concluded in the presence of two witnesses and signed by the testator, the two witnesses and the instrumentation agent.

-The team of lawyers within the law firm Darie, Manea & associates is available for additional information regarding the types of testaments in Romania, the valid methods for their legal conclusion, as well as the effects they produce under the Romanian legislation.
-Do not hesitate to contact us for specialized legal advice and representation before competent authorities when needed.
+The team of lawyers in Romania at Darie, Manea & Associates law firm is available for additional information regarding the types of testaments in Romania, the valid methods for their legal conclusion, as well as the effects they produce under the Romanian legislation.
+Do not hesitate to contact our Romanian law firm for specialized legal advice and representation before competent authorities when needed.